WWT Is All About Speed

 "It is a mistake to think that moving fast is the same as actually going somewhere." ― Steve Goodier

-There are a myriad of options out there for every technology area, and each technology firm will focus on the areas of its technology that make it superior, while often understating areas that need work.
+There are myriad options out there for every technology area.
+Each technology firm will focus on the areas of its technology that make it superior, while often understating areas that need work.
 It can be confusing at times and results will frequently change with simple code upgrades.

-When we speak with customers about their evaluation process, it can oftentimes take months to secure equipment and space in their labs, ship the equipment safely to their facility, deploy and integrate the technologies, develop a test plan that hones in on the needed features and performance, procure testing tools, execute the tests and then report back on the results.
+Evaluations onsite can oftentimes take months to secure talent and cycles in the public cloud; or secure equipment and space in their labs, ship the equipment safely to their facility, deploy and integrate the technologies, develop a test plan that hones in on the needed features and performance, procure testing tools, execute the tests and then report back on the results.

-When a technology is brand new, or the use case is very specific, we can do a full-fledged customer POC.
+When a technology or service is brand new, we regularly test our customers' custom use cases via a POC POC.
 We have dedicated people and processes that can shorten a many-months POC down to just days.
-Our experience with similar bake-offs allows us to help customers focus on the things that are most meaningful to their unique situation in order to get results that make the biggest impact on their business.
+Our experience with similar bake-offs allows us to help customers focus on the most meaningful things to their unique situation to get results that make the biggest impact on their business.

 The whole is greater than the sum of its parts." ― Aristotle

-Once our customers select an approach based on testing in the ATC, we create a reference architecture or blueprint for how their preferred solution comes together.
+For customers choosing on-premises, collocated, or edge environments, we create a reference architecture or blueprint based on the ATC testing for how their preferred solution comes together.

 For example, if we're testing out a software-defined storage (SDS) solution, we put together a kit of storage software, servers, network switching, power, security elements and racks, along with a runbook for how these components should come together in the lab.